RISK MANAGEMENT GUIDELINES TO ‘GOING GREEN’

 • Minimize paperwork and digitize files.
 To reduce the expense and inefficiency of handling paper, have employees scan and route incoming mail; recycle, discard, or retain original documents; send as much correspondence as possible by e-mail; and require double-sided printing.

 • Boost recycling.
 Despite automation, every company is paper intensive.
 To reduce costs, facilitate and encourage recycling paper wherever possible.
-You can also put a dishwasher in the company lunchroom to encourage the use of reusable, washable coffee mugs, rather than styrofoam cups.
+You can also put a dishwasher in the company lunchroom to encourage the use of reusable, washable coffee mugs instead of disposable cups.

 • Promote telecommuting.
 Fewer workers idling in traffic to and from the job reduces fossil fuel pollutants going into the atmosphere.
-To help the environment – and eliminate the loss of time and money in commuting – encourage employees to work from home, wherever practical.
+To help the environment — and eliminate the loss of time and money in commuting — encourage employees to work from home where practical.

 • Reduce power consumption.
-Shut down computer towers, printers, CRTs, copiers, and other electronic devices at night.
+Shut down computer towers, printers, monitors, copiers, and other electronic devices at night.

 • Manage used or scrapped IT equipment.
-Because these devices contain a number of hazardous materials, make sure to recycle or discard them in an environmentally friendly and cost-effective way.
+Because these devices can contain hazardous materials, make sure to recycle or discard them in an environmentally friendly and cost-effective way.

 Need insurance for You, Your Family or Your Business?